ptolemybarnes/thermostat-interface/README.md

 ## [v2.0](https://github.com/DataMinerUK/thermostat/releases/tag/v2.0)

 Uses a Sinatra web server to save the temperature in a session cookie, thus allowing persistence.
-Set the session expire after 30 days.
+The session is set to expire after 30 days.